Firearm Rights And Restoration

 The guns laws are different from state to state.
 While our neighbors to the east like New Jersey, Maryland and New York have stricter laws, Pennsylvania’s guns laws nonetheless still include the following:

-- Mandatory universal background checks
+- Mandatory universal background checks for handgun transfers (with limited exemptions)

 - Prohibitions for individuals with domestic violence convictions